thawkin3/flashcard-demo-app/README.md

-# Flashcards Demo App
+# Flashcard Demo App

-Study a new language with this simple flashcards app.
+Study a new language with this simple flashcard app.
 This app is part of a workshop I'm teaching called "React for Beginners".

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).